lookit/lookit-docs/docs/source/community-study-approval-process.rst

 The goal of peer review is to have someone go through the study *exactly as a family browsing CHS would do*.
-This means that you should always direct reviewers to the Lookit preview link, even if your study takes place externally.
+This means that you should always direct reviewers to the CHS preview link, even if your study takes place externally.
 For instance, although much of our peer review documentation assumes that studies are asynchronous, for a synchronous study you should expect to demonstrate your entire procedure, from scheduling all the way to debriefing.
-Researchers who act as reviewers will start from a Lookit study link, sign up for a session and communicate with the experimenter exactly as a participant would, and attend & record a video chat session including all warmup, consent, and debrief that a participant would experience.
+Researchers who act as reviewers will start from a CHS study link, sign up for a session and communicate with the experimenter exactly as a participant would, and attend & record a video chat session including all warmup, consent, and debrief that a participant would experience.